What is a CoE?

 - You are granted intermission (a new CoE will be issued for your returning trimester)

-- You fail to re-enrol in your course and your enrolment status becomes inactive
+- You fail to re-enrol in your course (or you withdraw from your units) and your enrolment status becomes inactive

 - You complete your course more than 2 months before the course end date on your CoE